buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcProfileDef.md

 Figure 2 &mdash; Use within swept area solids

-In the later use of the <em>IfcProfileDef</em> within the swept surface or swept area solid,&nbsp; e.g. the <em>IfcExtrudedAreaSolid</em> (here used as an example), the profile boundaries (here based on the 2D position coordinate system of <em>IfcParameterizedProfileDef</em>) are placed within the xy plane of the 3D position coordinate system of the swept surface or swept area solid.
+In the later use of the <em>IfcProfileDef</em> within the swept surface or swept area solid,  e.g. the <em>IfcExtrudedAreaSolid</em> (here used as an example), the profile boundaries (here based on the 2D position coordinate system of <em>IfcParameterizedProfileDef</em>) are placed within the xy plane of the 3D position coordinate system of the swept surface or swept area solid.

 The profile is inserted into the underlying coordinate system either: